AndrewStaus/data-platform/.devcontainer/README.md

         - Ports to forward.
         - Post-create commands to run after the container is built.
         - Features to include (e.g., `git`, `docker`, specific language runtimes).
--   **`Dockerfile`**: If present, this file defines a custom Docker image used as the base for the Dev Container, allowing for more specific environment customization beyond what `devcontainer.json` offers.
+- **`Dockerfile`**: Defines a custom Docker image used as the base for the Dev Container, allowing for more specific environment customization beyond what `devcontainer.json` offers.
 - **`docker-compose.yml` (optional)**: Used for multi-container setups, defining how multiple services interact within the development environment.

 ## Usage